-The double-star configuration can be configured with either half- or full-bridges.
-In Figure 3 a configuration which consist of full-bridges, connected to a 3-phase motor, is shown.
-Two SMs are connected in series together with a string of three BCs, this ratio is for illustration purposes only since the voltage supply that this setup would result in would be too low for the intended application.
+The double double-star configuration can be configured with either half- or full-bridges.
+In Fig. 3 a configuration which consist of full-bridges, connected to a 3-phase engine, is shown.
+Two SMs are connected in series together with a string of three BCs, this ratio is for illustration purposes only since the voltage supply that this setup would result in would be to low for the intended application.